Quick Summary

 Ease of Use

 Opt for software with an intuitive interface to streamline the signing process for all parties.
-It’s also important to choose a solution that’s compatible with different devices (e.g., phones, laptops, etc.), operating systems (e.g., Windows, iOS, etc.), and browsers (e.g., Firefox, Chrome, etc.).
+It’s also important to choose a solution that’s compatible with different devices (e.g., phones, laptops), operating systems (e.g., Windows, iOS), and browsers (e.g., Firefox, Chrome).

 Integration and Compatibility

-Check whether the electronic signature software integrates seamlessly with your existing tools and software, like document management systems, CRMs, and cloud storage services.
-If you are a Zoho user, for example, you may benefit from using Zoho Sign
+Check whether the electronic signature software integrates seamlessly with your existing tools, such as document management systems, CRMs, and cloud storage services.
+If you are a Zoho user, for example, you may benefit from using Zoho Sign.

 Document Management